learn-co-students/swift-variables-readme-ios-apply-000/README.md

 In Swift, every variable has a _type_.
 The type tells you the kind of value that variable refers to.
 In the above example, the type of the variable is a `String`.
 Other types include `Int` and `Double`.
 You will learn about many more of Swift's data types as you work through these lessons.
 For now, don't worry much about the type; just be aware that every variable has a type.

 The type of a variable is important, because it can only hold values of the same type, even if you change the value. `favoriteCharacter` must always be a string—it cannot change to an `Int` or a `Double`.
 Remember when you changed `favoriteCharacter` to be "Tyrion Lannister" instead of "Jon Snow"?
-You were able to do that because `favoriteCharacter` is a `String` both of those are `String`s.
+You were able to do that because `favoriteCharacter` is a `String` and both of those are `String`s.
 What happens if you tried to change `favoriteCharacter` to a number?

 ```swift
 favoriteCharacter = 76